Creating symmetric YASTN tensors#

 • device (str) – Device on which the tensor should be initialized.
 Overrides attribute default_device specified in configuration.

 • t (Optional[Sequence[Sequence[int | Sequence[int]]]]) – (alternative) List of charges for each leg.
-Default is t=().
+The default is t=().

 • D (Optional[Sequence[Sequence[int]]]) – (alternative) List of corresponding bond dimensions.
-Default is D=().
+The default is D=().

 Note